Domain Name Privacy & ID Protect

 If you have registered a UK domain and you are not using your domain for business, you can apply to have your personal details kept out of the public's eyes, but if you are a business, you are obliged to have your registration details made public.
 For this reason, if for example you are working from home, you may want to consider using a PO Box address.
+If you would like to have your contact details hidden, please open a support ticket via the client area.

 For some international domains, there is another solution, ID Protect.
 This will effectively cloak your details and replace them with the ID protect information.
 This service cost £12.50 per year and is only available for the following domains' extensions: com, net, org, biz, info and tv.